openanthem/nimbus-core/CONTRIBUTING.md

 Don't forget to remove sensitive data from your logfiles before posting (you can replace those parts with "REDACTED").

-When reporting issues, always refer to projects README.md#issue-reporting for specific details and requirements for issue reporting.
+When reporting issues, always refer to the project readme's issue reporting section for specific details and requirements for issue reporting.

 ## Quick contribution tips and guidelines